 Many people around the world have been looking for information on how to move to London and become a permanent resident.
 However, the UK immigration regulations can be complex and sometimes confusing when it comes to moving to London and becoming a permanent Londoner.
-Additionally, these rules keep on changing and therefore the information can quickly become outdated and inapplicable.
+Additionally, these rules keep on changing, and therefore, the information can quickly become outdated and inapplicable.
 It is therefore important to constantly seek the current UK immigration information from credible sources such as the official UK government website and others like us.
 Here, you are sure to get the latest and most credible tips on how to move to London and permanently live in the city of London.
 Contact us to learn more about london flat rental

 In order to become a permanent resident in London or the UK, you need to take and pass the “Life in the UK” test.
 This is for all those relocating to London with the exception of those who were in the Highly Skilled Migrant Program.

-Once your time of residence in the UK has elapsed and qualified to apply for ILE status, you can start the process by making an application to the Home Office Public Enquiry Office.
-The forms for this can be downloaded from the official government website using a step by step guide.
+Once your time of residence in the UK has elapsed and you are qualified to apply for ILE status, you can start the process by making an application to the Home Office Public Enquiry Office.
+The forms for this can be downloaded from the official government website using a step-by-step guide.
 The most downloaded forms are those for ex-pats on work visas and those for dependents.

 Applying for ILR requires that you be knowledgeable about life in the UK, so you will need to take the aptly named “Life in the UK” test.
 This is a 24-question, computer-based exam that only takes 45 minutes to complete at one of the 100 test centers available in the country.
 To study, you’ll need to fork over £10 for the 2nd edition of the Life in the United Kingdom: A Journey to Citizenship textbook.
 The test itself presently costs £34 and is also a requirement of (but does not need to be taken again for) British citizenship.